pypy/pypy/pypy/doc/embedding.rst

 Finding pypy_home
 -----------------

+The function pypy_setup_home() takes as first parameter the path to a file from which it can deduce the location of the standard library.
-Function pypy_setup_home takes one parameter - the path to libpypy.
-There's currently no "clean" way (pkg-config comes to mind) how to find this path.
-You can try the following (GNU-specific) hack (don't forget to link against *dl*):
+More precisely, it tries to remove final components until it finds ``lib-python`` and ``lib_pypy``.
+There is currently no "clean" way (pkg-config comes to mind) to find this path.
+You can try the following (GNU-specific) hack (don't forget to link against *dl*), which assumes that the ``libpypy-c.so`` is inside the standard library directory.
+(This must more-or-less be the case anyway, otherwise the ``pypy`` program itself would not run.)

 .. code-block:: c